Contents[show] |

 [edit] Upgrades and features

 As it was constructed later, Endeavour was built with new hardware designed to improve and expand orbiter capabilities.
 Most of this equipment was later incorporated into the other three orbiters during out-of-service major inspection and modification programs.
-Endeavour’s upgrades include:
+Endeavour’s upgrades include:- A 40-foot (12 m) diameter drag chute that is expected to reduce the orbiter's rollout distance by 1,000 to 2,000 feet (300 to 610 m).

 [edit] Planned decommissioning